Finnoy Travel - Travel Stories and Reviews

 Silja Symphony departs from the Olympia Terminal at Helsinki South Harbour.

 In late November, we wanted to visit Stockholm for one day.
-We hopped onboard Tallink's m/s Silja Symphony which is a large ferry between Helsinki and Stockholm.
-Despite its strict schedule, the ferry offered us an experience akin to that of a leisurely cruise ship.
-To get insight into the interior of the ferry and its services, read the story of our cruise and learn how we reviewed the ferry.
+We hopped onboard Tallink's m/s Silja Symphony, a large ferry between Helsinki and Stockholm.
+Despite its strict schedule, the ferry offered us an experience akin to a leisurely cruise ship.
+To get insight into the ferry's interior and services, read our cruise's story and learn how we reviewed the ferry.

 In late November, we decided to take another day cruise to Stockholm.
-We planned to spend our remaining Amex restaurant credits in the Oxenstiernan restaurant in Stockholm and after that, to visit Stockholm's Christmas Markets.
+We planned to spend our remaining Amex restaurant credits in the Oxenstiernan restaurant in Stockholm and, after that, to visit Stockholm's Christmas Markets.
 We had a discount coupon for Tallink Silja, so we chose to board Tallink's m/s Silja Symphony, a sister ferry to Silja Serenade which we had previously experienced.
-In this article, we detail our trip and provide a review of the ferry.
+In this article, we detail our trip and review the ferry.

 Christmas Market